Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 16 trips per day across all routes, resulting in approximately one weekly trip per individual stop.
+On average, there are 17 trips per day across all routes, which equates to roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport